People have lots of questions about digital

 8. I want to share my digital photos with my family.
 How can I do

 With family members living so far apart today, you can easily share your

 digital photos either by E-mail or by uploading them to online photo

-albums.
-If you have a large number of photos, say from a vacation or a family reunion, the latter method is
+albums or social media sites.
+If you have a large number of digital

+photos, say from a vacation or a family reunion, the latter method is

 Unlike traditional silver-based film, digital storage media is

 unaffected by airport X-rays.
 However, since theyíre computer-based

 10. Are digital cameras affected by extreme heat and cold?